-In 2022, six moose were observed on plot 347, an unusually low number (Figure 18).
-In most previous years, plot 347 results have been higher the mean of other high density plots and substantially higher than the mean in most years.
+In 2023, 13 moose were observed on plot 347 (Figure 18).
+In most previous years, plot 347 results have been higher than the mean of other high density plots and substantially higher than the mean in most years.
 This result is especially noteworthy considering 40% of plot 347 is water.
 The size of the disturbance, the extensive brushfields intermingled with patches of remaining overstory cover and the mix of regenerating species likely all contribute to the high moose numbers observed.
 The combination of blowdown followed by fire on most of this plot has shaped the forest succession towards species such as aspen and paper birch (Frelich 2002).
 These species are favored by moose for browsing and the succeeding forest may benefit moose for some years to come.

-Since this survey started in 2012, and including the 2007 and 2010 population surveys, no moose have been observed on the portion of the 2002 Rx burn on Threemile Island in plot 347 (Schrage, 2012).
+Since this habitat monitoring survey started in 2012, and including the 2007 and 2010 population surveys, no moose have been observed on the portion of the 2002 Rx burn on Threemile Island in plot 347 (Schrage, 2012).
+On plot 312 directly west of plot 347 and approximately 35% impacted by the Cavity Lake Fire, 10 moose were observed in 2023, all within the fire perimeter.